 These activities stimulate the sensory reflexes of your baby and help him interpret things.

-21. Animal Sounds
+21. Animal sounds

 You will need: Recordings of various animal sounds

 How to: Play an audio of an animal sound, for example, a lion roaring, and exclaim to your toddler, “Whoa, that is a lion!”.
 Do so with other animal sounds and then play them again.
 Each time a sound is played, prompt your toddler to name the animal.
 You can even mimic the sound to add an element of fun and make your baby learn better.
 In between, you can play music and get involved in signing and dancing with your toddler.

-22. Smell The Name!
+22. Smell the name!

 You will need: Your baby’s favorite food items